AudreyAcken/childrens-book-covers/README.md

 This repository includes a fine-tuned T5 model optimized for generating book titles based on book descriptions.
 The model is hosted on Google Drive and can be accessed directly from Google Colab.

+It also includes instructions to download a layout generator model and a fine-tuned stable diffusion model to generate children's storybook covers.

+The instrutions below explain how to run the full pipeline on your own.

 ## Step 1: Download and Unzip the Model